-Karen joined Cool Aid’s Rock Bay “Neighbourhood Clean Team”, which pick up litter, including needles and other drug paraphernalia, around Rock Bay and the Burnside Gorge neighbourhood, as well as removing graffiti.
+Karen joined Cool Aid’s Rock Bay “Neighbourhood Clean Team”, which picks up litter, including needles and other drug paraphernalia, and removes graffiti around Rock Bay and the Burnside Gorge neighbourhood.
 Her route is the area around the emergency shelter and the transitional apartments, and afterwards she joins in the community meal.

 Karen now lives permanently at Mount Edwards Court.
 “It’s a beautiful, old home… we’re all excited about living there and making it a great place.”

 “I started volunteering at Rock Bay when I was living in transition, so I just continued after I moved to Mount Ed.
 I could have stopped when I moved but I like the people at the shelter.”

 Her advice for volunteers?
 “If you are open minded and non-judgemental then you’ll be fine!
 It’s a good place.
 There’s some staff that have been here for a long, long time.
 It’s incredible how dedicated they are and how much they care.”